Aaahh!!! Real Monsters (video game): Gameplay

 Playing as Ickis, Oblina, or Krumm, the player explores various locales collecting specific items and scaring specific people the Gromble instructs the player to.
 The characters start out in the sewer and progress through levels above the human world.
 Players can switch between each character at will and each has their own special ability that often can be used to solve puzzles or overcome obstacles: Ickis can fly for a short time, Oblina can reach high ledges, and Krumm can scan off-screen areas.

 The monsters can also perform team moves, such as stacking on top of one another to reach items normally out of reach.
 The characters' main weapon is trash, which they can hurl at enemies.
 Collecting garbage sacks and fish bones gives a limited amount of stronger ammo, triple trash, throwing three pieces of trash at once.
 Collecting "Monster Manuals" allows them to perform a "scare" which defeats any enemies on screen, spooking them into running for their lives, or taking a certain number of hit points off a boss's health.
 The goal of the game is to finish all levels and find all the items to pass the exam, including defeating a boss target at the end of the final level above ground, with the final boss being, in most cases, the monsters' sworn enemy, Simon the Monster Hunter.

 Plot

-In order to graduate from Monster Academy, three young monsters, Ickis, Oblina, and Krumm, need to pass their Monster Midterm Exam.
+In order to graduate from Monster Academy, three young monsters, Ickis, Oblina, and Krumm, must pass their Monster Midterm Exam.
 This test has them scaring a number of people that their headmaster, the Gromble, instructs them to scare in order to pass the exam.